LakshmanTheng/Weather-App/README.md

 # Weather-App
-i developed the Weather App using html and css.
+I developed the Weather App using html and css.